betelqeyza/p8h61-m-lx3plus-r2.0-coreboot-guide/README.md

+# NOTE!!!
+This guide needs to be updated!!!!

 # Guide for coreboot to ASUS P8H61-M LX3 PLUS R2.0
 I'm happy to write a guide for the first time in my life.